auphong2707/movie-data-analysis-pipeline/layers/serving_layer/API_DASHBOARD_REORGANIZATION_PLAN.md

 **Purpose:** Get viral thresholds by context (genre, budget, season)

+**Note on Threshold Usage:**
+- `avg_popularity` is used as the threshold denominator in viral coefficient calculation (V = viral_score / avg_popularity)
+- `viral_threshold` (99th percentile of vote_count) is stored but NOT used in the calculation
+- This endpoint returns both values for reference, but only `avg_popularity` is semantically correct for comparing Reddit buzz to TMDB buzz

 **Query Logic:**
 ```python
 # viral_thresholds schema: EXACTLY ONE dimension per document